wp-plugins/aspose-doc-importer/readme.txt

 == Installation ==

+1. Creating an account at http://cloud.aspose.com is a prerequisite for adding Aspose Key & ID in the settings.
+Please check the link to see how you can get app keys http://www.aspose.com/docs/display/rest/Creating+a+New+App+and+Getting+App+Key
-1. Download the plugin and extract it.
+2. Download the plugin and extract it.
-2. Upload the directory '/aspose-doc-importer/' to the '/wp-content/plugins/' directory.
+3. Upload the directory '/aspose-doc-importer/' to the '/wp-content/plugins/' directory.
-3. Activate the plugin through the 'Plugins' menu in WordPress.
+4. Activate the plugin through the 'Plugins' menu in WordPress.
-4. Click on 'Aspose Doc Importer' link under Settings menu to access the admin section.
+5. Click on 'Aspose Doc Importer' link under Settings menu to access the admin section.

 == Features ==